Western Illinois University: Macomb Campus

 WIU's African American Studies Department will remain a leader in attracting a diverse pool of excellent students to Western and in producing graduates ready to meet the challenges of the global world.
 The department has an interesting history, but one not much different from the developmental history of similarly pioneer African American Studies departments in the nation.

 In 1974, under Dr. Ubamadu's leadership, the department offered a Bachelor of Arts and Bachelor of Science degree in African American Studies.
 In 1985, the major in African American Studies was eliminated and the department downgraded into a program with a minor option.
 The department regained its department status in 1995, and Dr. Aaron Horne served as Acting Chair.
 Dr. Michael Cooke became Chair in August 1996.
 The department regained its major in 2003.
-Dr. Abdula-Rasheed Na'Allah became Chair in August 2005.
+Dr. Abdul-Rasheed Na'Allah became Chair in August 2005.
 The department currently offers three areas of concentration for its major, Humanities, Social Sciences, and General in addition to courses for Graduate credit.
-Dr. Alphonso Simpson, Jr., Associate Professor, served as Chair from July 1, 2009 - Summer, 2012.
+Dr. Alphonso Simpson, Jr., Professor, served as Interim Chair from July 1, 2009 - Summer, 2012.
+Dr. F. Erik Brooks became Department Chair in July 2012.

 Other scholars who served at various times as chair or director of the department/program include: